-Jen Scholten is a poet, imagist, multimedia gypsy and the sole creator of Ghost of Earth, an evolving two-way mirror and working catalyst of darkness and light.
+Jen Scholten is a poet, imagist, multimedia artist and the sole creator of Ghost of Earth, an evolving two-way mirror and working catalyst of darkness and light.
 Ghost of Earth’s work is consistently connected to nature, the human experience and unexplored territories within the physical and psychic worlds.

 Currently, she spends most of her time as Creative Director and Producer of Ghostland, a bimonthly performance based literary series with intentional sensory elements.
 When not with Ghostland, she spends time as a bartender, editing her first book of poetry, designing illustration & photography works and in working with fellow artists to develop meaningful projects and communities together.